nikrays/zapret2/docs/manual.en.md

 It may not be found if the `nfqws2` process did not receive the SYN or SYN-ACK packet.
 For instance, the connection might have been established before `nfqws2` was started, you might not have intercepted SYN and SYN-ACK from the kernel, or you might have explicitly disabled conntrack via `--ctrack-disable`.
 Your code must always check for the existence of `track` before accessing it; otherwise, the script will crash.
 The same applies to optional `track` fields.
-Test your code with `--ctrack-disable` and across different protocols—TCP and UDP.
+Test your code with `--ctrack-disable` and across different protocols-TCP and UDP.

 **track**